 They’ll know what to do and will teach how to deal with the situation, if it so happens again!

 Is fruit good for rats?
 Fresh fruit and vegetables are important in a pet rats diet.
 Giving them weekly will provide them with important nutrients and they contain a lot of water.
 This will keep your ratties healthy and well hydrated!
+Click the link if you want to learn more about how you can create a healthy pet rat diet.

 Can rats eat apples?
 Apples are a very good treat for your pet rat as well!
 As with grapes, you can take out the skin and seeds.
 Your pet rat will leave them behind either way.
 We usually take both of these out and offer the apple in slices or cubes!